 - Gastronomy Helsinki is the best venue for fabulous New Suomi cuisine, with sumptuous, inventive degustation menus presenting traditional Finnish ingredients in crest-of-the-wave ways.

 - Alcoholic drinks Beer is a staple, and great microbreweries are on the increase.
-Finns also love dissolving things in vodka – try a shot of salmiakkikossu (salty-liquorice flavoured) or fisu (Fisherman’s Friend–flavoured).
+Finns also love dissolving things in vodka – try a shot of salmiakkikossu (which has a salty-liquorice flavour) or fisu (Fisherman’s Friend flavour).

 - Fish Salmon is ubiquitous, and tasty lake fish include Arctic char, lavaret, pike-perch and scrumptious fried muikku (vendace).